Menu

 I moved to San Francisco in January 2018 as a keen cyclist and an OK-runner.
 I joined GGTC for two reasons – to find something to focus my efforts on outside of work and to meet people in the Bay Area (making new friends in your 30s is HARD!).
 Joining GGTC is one of the best decisions I’ve ever made.
 I feel in the best shape ever and have made a fantastic group of friends.

-When I’m not swimming, cycling or running, I'm a cellar person at Barebottle Brewing.
-If I’m not there, I can be found cultivating my Scotch Whisky collection, filling our "salad drawer" with beers, or sampling the best food and drink in the Bay Area with my husband (and GGTC President), Brett.
+When I’m not swimming, cycling or running, I'm a brewer at Barebottle Brewing.
+If I’m not there, I can be found cultivating my Scotch Whisky collection, filling our "salad drawer" with beers, or sampling the best food and drink in the Bay Area with my husband (and GGTC Ex Officio), Brett.

 Hey Hey GGTC!
 What’s the craic?
 I’m Burnsie from Belfast!
 I landed in San Francisco 5 years via Toronto and Pittsburgh chasing the California dream like everyone else...And LOVE it!